livezingy/FaceDetector/README.md

 If RUN with default, the project will detect with the videos, the Tensornet, the ssrnet.

 # Project Architecture

+1. make choices from the menu and RUN from the menu.

+2. load the models of face/age/gender detection.
+Print the load time in the cmd.exe

+2. Get a smaller resized frame/image to Find faces.
+As it is faster to process small images and this merely does not affect quality.

+3. Use faces coordinates of a small frame to extract faces patches from original (big) frame/image.

+4. Convert and adjust faces patches to a format that model expects.
+Construct a blob with all faces.

+5. Pass a blob of faces through model(s) to get predicted genders and ages for all faces.

+6. Draw a rectangle around each face and a label with estimated gender and age.
+Print the process time in the cmd.exe.

 # Develop